lmariscal/twitchirc/README.md

 # TwitchIRC
-This Lib is not longer being develped, feel free to fork and continue it.
+This Lib is no longer being developed, feel free to fork it and continue.
 All rights reserved © 2016 Twitch Interactive, Inc.

 Also please, if you know anything about how to implement whispers we would really appreciate your help.